leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 ```

 The approach of blindly trying constructors until something works is not very useful for types like `Nat` or `List Bool`.
-Just because an expression has type `Nat` doesn't mean that it's the _correct_ `Nat`, after all!
+Just because an expression has type `Nat` doesn't mean that it's the _correct_ `Nat`, after all.
 But types like `HasCol` and `Subschema` are sufficiently constrained by their indices that only one constructor will ever be applicable, which means that the contents of the program itself are less interesting, and a computer can pick the correct one.

-If one schema is a subschema of another, then adding a new column to the larger schema won't change this fact.
+If one schema is a subschema of another, then it is also a subschema of the larger schema extended with an additional column.
 This fact can be captured as a function definition.
 `Subschema.addColumn` takes evidence that `smaller` is a subschema of `bigger`, and then returns evidence that `smaller` is a subschema of `c :: bigger`, that is, `bigger` with one additional column:
 ```lean
 {{#example_decl Examples/DependentTypes/DB.lean SubschemaAdd}}
 ```
 A subschema describes where to find each column from the smaller schema in the larger schema.
+`Subschema.addColumn` must translate these descriptions from the original larger schema into the extended larger schema.
 In the `nil` case, the smaller schema is `[]`, and `nil` is also evidence that `[]` is a subschema of `c :: bigger`.
 In the `cons` case, which describes how to place one column from `smaller` into `larger`, the placement of the column needs to be adjusted with `there` to account for the new column `c`, and a recursive call adjusts the rest of the columns.